-A: Each authorized COVID-19 vaccine has been studied in large trials of over 30,000 volunteers and shown to be highly effective in preventing COVID-19 disease.
+A: Each authorized COVID-19 vaccine has been studied in large trials of more than over 30,000 volunteers and shown to be highly effective in preventing COVID-19 disease.
 The trials involved people of different ages, sex, race/ethnicity, weight, and medical conditions.

 Pregnant women and people with weakened immune systems were excluded from the COVID-19 vaccine trials, and so the currently available studies do not provide direct information about vaccine safety and effectiveness in these groups of people.
 The CDC recommends that those who are pregnant consult with their doctor before taking the vaccine.

 Q. Can the COVID-19 vaccine cause me to become infected or infect others?